ctroupin/Canary-CROCO/doc/error_logs.md

  GET_GRID - error while reading variable: h
             in grid netCDF file: CROCO_FILES/run_nea/croco_grd_nea.nc
 ```
 The message is repeated several times.
-The
+The error code can be -40 or -57.

+### Solution

+It seems it also depends on the tiling.